readandprogress/reading.is-a.dev/_posts/Tech/2023-12-10-learning-the-arch-way.md

 title: "Learning The Arch Way!"
 date: 2023-12-10 18:00:00 -0500
 last_modified_at: 2025-03-25 18:42:00 -0500
-tags: [ChromeOS, Chromebook, Linux, Arch Linux, Debian, Server, Command-line, EndeavorOS ]
+tags: [ Tech, ChromeOS, Chromebook, Linux, Arch Linux, Debian, Server, Command-line, EndeavorOS ]
-categories: Tech
 description: I'm not familiar with Arch at all, coming from Debian and Debian-based systems, so there is a fair bit to get used to!
 ---
 So I have been working on setting up an old Chromebook as a server—not using ChromeOS, mind you!
 I have installed custom firmware on the device, allowing me to install Endeavor OS on bare metal.